pytorch/torchchat/README.md

 You can use the quantization recipes in conjunction with any of the `chat`, `generate` and `browser` commands to test their impact and accelerate model execution.
 You will apply these recipes to the export comamnds below, to optimize the exported models.
 To adapt these recipes or wrote your own, please refer to the [quantization overview](docs/quantization.md).

----
-*TO BE REPLACED BY SUITABLE ORDING PROVIDED BY LEGAL* With quantization, 32-bit floating numbers can be represented with as few as 8 or even 4 bits, and a scale shared by a group of these weights.
+*TO BE REPLACED BY SUITABLE ORDING PROVIDED BY LEGAL:*

+With quantization, 32-bit floating numbers can be represented with as few as 8 or even 4 bits, and a scale shared by a group of these weights.
 This transformation is lossy and modifies the behavior of models.
 While research is being conducted on how to efficiently quantize large language models for use in mobile devices, this transformation invariable results in both quality loss and a reduced amount of control over the output of the models, leading to an increased risk of undesirable responses, hallucinations and stuttering.
 In effect an a developer quantizing a model, has much control and even more responsibility to quantize a model to quantify and reduce these effects.
----

 ## Exporting your model